microsoft/presidio/docs/analyzer/nlp_engines/spacy_stanza.md

 # spaCy/Stanza NLP engine

+Presidio can be loaded with pre-trained or custom models coming from spaCy or Stanza.

 ## Using a public pre-trained spaCy/Stanza model

 To replace the default model with a different public model, first download the desired spaCy/Stanza NER models.